 I provide fortnightly reports to parents or guardians where appropriate.

-I worked as a specialist English and Math tutor at the Dyslexia Teaching Centre in Kensington, where I was trained in-house and on various short-form (day/ week courses) programmes in numerous pedagogical techniques.
+In addition to learning 'on-the-job' for over twelve years, I worked as a specialist English and Math tutor at the Dyslexia Teaching Centre in Kensington, where I was trained in-house and on various short-form (day/ week courses) programmes in numerous pedagogical techniques.

 I am currently studying towards a MA in Dyslexia and Literacy.